DerekM84/Friend-Finder/README.md

 Become friends with a celebrity guest, and other users!
 Make yourself a profile in 6 easy questions and see who you are compatible with.

-This is a full stack app, made with Node.Js, express,
+This is a full stack app, made primarily with Node.js, Express, and Javascript.
+Additional HTML pages and Flexbox CSS were used as the wireframe tech.